mjmohammadi1/AddressBook/README.md

   - docker run -p 3000:80 react-docker
 - now you should be able to use the app on http://localhost:3000/

+# To run the tests with coverage

+npm test -- --coverage --watchAll=false

 # Technologies Used

 ### - React